sd-powell/portfolio_project_3/README.md

     ```

 15. **Verify deployment**
     Your site should now be live (without static files).
+Re-enable collectstatic and confirm static assets are served correctly.

 16. **Enable automatic deploys**
     Go to your Heroku app’s **Deploy** tab: